maxlovic/blog/content/posts/bd-rate/index.md

 3. the average difference is the difference between the integrals divided by the integration interval.

-In other words, to compare two encoders (or two encoding configurations) the area between the two RD-curves has to be divided by interpolation interval as shown below.
+In other words, to compare two encoders (or two encoding configurations) the area between the two RD-curves must be divided by interpolation interval as shown below.

 {{< figure src="rd-plot-delta-rate.png" caption="RD Curves Delta Rate">}}

 BD-Rate is measured in percent and expresses the average percentage difference in bitrate of the two datasets at a similar distortion value measured by an objective metric (usually PSNR).
 The BD Rate value is zero when calculated metrics are the same.
-A negative BD Rate value of Encoder A to Encoder B comparison would mean Encoder A provides better compression efficiency (lower bitrate at a similar visual quality level).
+In a comparison between Encoder A and Encoder B a negative BD Rate would mean Encoder A provides better compression efficiency (lower bitrate at a similar visual quality level).
-A positive value would speak for inferior compression efficiency.
+A positive value would indicate inferior compression efficiency.

 If PSNR distortion value is compared using the bitrate as the basis of integration, the metric is called BD-PSNR and is measured in dB.

 It was observed that the difference between the curves is dominated by the high bitrates.
-The higher the bitrate is, the wider is usually the distance between the curves.
+The higher the bitrate is, the wider the distance usually is between the curves.
-Hence it is considered to be more appropriate to do the integration based on logarithmic scale of bitrate [[VCEG-M33]]({{< ref "#references" >}} "Calculation of Average PSNR Differences between RD curves").
+Hence it is considered more appropriate to do the integration based on logarithmic scale of bitrate [[VCEG-M33]]({{< ref "#references" >}} "Calculation of Average PSNR Differences between RD curves").
-Another approach is to split the curve into three different quality ranges: low, medium and high;
-and additionally calculate the metric for low and high quality ranges [[VCEG-AI11\]]({{< ref "#references" >}} "Improvements of the BD-PSNR model.").
+Another approach is to split the curve into three different quality ranges: low, medium and high, and additionally calculate the metric for low and high quality ranges [[VCEG-AI11\]]({{< ref "#references" >}} "Improvements of the BD-PSNR model.").

-The piecewise cubic interpolation combined with logarithmic scale was later found to provide more stable results e.g. compared to a regular cubic interpolation [[VCEG-AL22]]({{< ref "#references" >}} "Reliability metric for BD measurements").
+The piecewise cubic interpolation combined with logarithmic scale was later found to provide more stable results compared to a regular cubic interpolation [[VCEG-AL22]]({{< ref "#references" >}} "Reliability metric for BD measurements").

 The impact of the number of existing curve fitting approaches is studied in